alberreman/Distributed-Collaborative-Entity/conditions of collaborative projects.md

 -   Technological systems are first and foremost human systems, and as such should be built to best enable a freer, more open and fair future.

--   Individuals should have input in the development of systems, technological or otherwise, that affect them.
+-   Individuals should have input in the development and design of systems, technological or otherwise, that affect them.

 -   Individuals have a right to accessible, verifiable information.
 In this